nobuti/voicemod/README.md

 CRA ships the whole environment providing some conventions from the beginning, so I chose to stick with them for convenience.
 As I mentioned above, ESlint and prettier are an important part of these convention rules, see the `.eslintrc` file to dig deeper.

+### State management

+The application relays on [redux](https://redux.js.org/) to manage the state.
+There are two data we need to track: voices and filter options.

+The voices, one they are fetched, they are loaded into the store.
+At the same time, they are persisted in the session storage, so the next time the application is loaded, the fetch request is avoided.
+Whenever favorites change, the session storage is synchronized.

 ### Architecture
 The entry point is the `src/index.js` file, that renders the whole application to the DOM.
 It includes the service worker initialization as well, an important part in case we were developing a PWA.